 If you have been shamed for your feelings, or learnt to shut them down for any other reason, it is very brave to start to face them once more.
 It can feel very frightening to allow yourself to experience difficult emotions again, and it is important to go very slowly.
 Perhaps include tools like mindfulness or keep a journal to support and prevent you from becoming overwhelmed.

-- Try some of the online tools, books and worksheets for understanding emotions (the Self-injury Support website has resources on dealing with feelings).
+- Try some of the online tools, books and worksheets for understanding emotions (Self-injury Support have resources on dealing with feelings).

-- Work alongside a therapist who you trust, to have a positive experience of your feelings being accepted and validated (see our resource on talking treatments).
+- Work alongside a therapist who you trust, to have a positive experience of your feelings being accepted and validated (see our pages on talking therapy and counselling).